 In 11.3 (STA authenticationAuthentication and association), the reference of a “STA” means that the “STA” is not affiliated with an MLD unless specified otherwise.

-In 11.3 (STA authenticationAuthentication and association), when referring to MLD authentication, MLD deauthentication, MLD (re)association, MLD disassociation, or MLD 4-way handshake , the reference of “SME” means the entity that manages the MLD.12.4 Authentication using a password 12.4.1 SAE overview Insert the following two paragraphs as the first two paragraphs of the subclause:
+In 11.3 (STA authenticationAuthentication and association), when referring to authentication, deauthentication, (re)association, disassociation, or 4-way handshake between MLDs, the reference of “SME” means the entity that manages the MLD.(#10270)

+12.4 Authentication using a password 12.4.1 SAE overview Insert the following two paragraphs as the first two paragraphs of the subclause:

 In 12.4 (Authentication using a password), the reference of a “STA” means that the “STA” is not affiliated with an MLD unless specified otherwise.

-In 12.4 (Authentication using a password), when referring to MLD authentication, the reference of “SME” means the entity that manages the MLD.Can you please tag this CID as well in the changes?
+In 12.4 (Authentication using a password), when referring to authentication between MLDs, the reference of “SME” means the entity that manages the MLD.(#10270)

+Can you please tag this CID as well in the changes?

 Same here